Lakers' Jalen Hood-Schifino: Returns from G League

-Hood-Schifino was recalled from the Lakers' G League affiliate Friday, Ryan Ward of LakersNation.com reports.
+The Lakers recalled Hood-Schifino from the G League's South Bay Lakers on Sunday, Ryan Ward of LakersNation.com reports.

-Hood-Schifino has yet to make his season debut for the Lakers, though he will have the chance to do so against the 76ers on Friday.
-The 21-year-old will likely make his way back to the G League as South Bay opens its season Saturday against Salt Lake City.
+During South Bay's season opener Saturday, Hood-Schifino played 13 minutes in the 110-96 win over the Salt Lake City Stars.
+He posted eight points (3-7 FG, 2-6 3Pt) one assist and one rebound.
+Barring a blowout, he's not expected to see NBA minutes.

 More News